Kayleexx/KREDENT/README.md

 # KREDENT
-a Rust CLI tool that lets a developer (you) write all their privacy logic in the language they love (Rust) and then auto-generates the mandatory Mina zkApp (TypeScript) for them.
+Kredent is a Rust CLI tool that lets a developer (you) write all their privacy logic in the language they love (Rust) and then auto-generates the mandatory Mina zkApp (TypeScript) for them.